 On November 3, 1493, in an effort to find fresh water, Christopher Columbus landed on the island of Guadeloupe during his second trip to the 'New World.'

-The island was annexed by France in 1674, and over the next century, because of its location and natural attributes, Guadeloupe was seized several times by the British and their powerful Caribbean
+France annexed the island in 1674, and over the next century, because of its location and natural attributes, Guadeloupe was seized several times by the British and their powerful Caribbean fleet.

 Near the end of the 17th century France was again in control, Guadeloupe was on a roll, sugar trade was 'King' on the island and the local economy boomed.